jacoscaz/treesandrobots.github.io/_posts/2019-06-16-redux-react-without-bundlers-compilers-package-managers-build-system.md

 stay for good - diffing and reconciling are expensive operations, after all - it has definitely left an impression that will shape future frameworks.

 So, can we use `React` without a build system?
-Absolutely!
+Yes, absolutely!

 What follows is a simple `React` / `Redux` application that _just works_.
 No build system, just pure, client-side JavaScript.
 Enjoy!

 ```html
 <!doctype html>